In all honesty, I rarely check in my bags, unless I’m embarking on a longer trip. But when I do, I always secure my

 In my opinion, luggage straps are pretty important and more critical than a luggage lock.
 The simple reason being that they are actually useful in protecting the fragile contents of your bag in case of a broken zipper.
 With luggage locks, you only make the job for thieves slightly harder, so they’re only partially effective.
 A luggage lock does nothing else to prevent damage to your belongings.

 I’ve only started using luggage straps since my checked bag burst open.
 It was an unpleasant experience that could have been avoided with a cheap luggage strap.
 While we all learn from past mistakes, a little foresight can help you avoid these mistakes altogether.

 You can find luggage straps in almost any luggage store.
 Retail and online.

 For instance, you can find luggage straps in some of these retail stores:

 - Best Buy;

 Or in these online stores:

 And to be frank, no place is particularly the best, unless you’re looking for something specific.

 If you have Amazon prime, I’d go with Amazon, as the shipping is really fast and often their prices are the cheapest.

 There are various types of luggage straps available.
 Each one is made with a slightly different purpose.
 Personally, I have the x-shaped straps in bright green, and they’re pretty good.
 They cost slightly less than 10$ and overall, I’m happy with the purchase.

 They’re universal, meaning that they’ll fit most suitcases.
 To be precise, they’ll fit 20 – 32-inch luggage, which covers the whole spectrum.
 Another benefit is that these luggage straps are colorful and bright, available in bright blue, venom green, bright orange, and pink colors.
-It’ll help you easily differentiate your suitcase among others.
+It’ll help you easily differentiate your suitcase from others.

 The only thing that I don’t like is that they’re not made in an x-shape.
 To wrap them around the width and the height, you’ll need to get two straps.
 And because they’re not connected, the strap is likely to fall off.
 Especially, if your suitcase doesn’t have any side handles.